CHATTG1/PredictiveModeling/ml_getting_access.md

 ### Steps to bind the service with {{site.data.keyword.Bluemix_notm}} application

 You can download Node.js [sample code](https://github.com/pmservice/product-line-prediction/blob/master/README.md) to try the Machine
 Learning service.
 Complete the following steps to create your {{site.data.keyword.Bluemix_notm}} application and bind the {{site.data.keyword.pm_short}} service.
 These examples use Node.js because it is a popular runtime.
-Others can be used such as iOS, Ruby, Perl, or Java.
+Others can be used, such as iOS, Ruby, Perl, or Java.

 You can also perform steps 1 - 3 by using the {{site.data.keyword.Bluemix_notm}} Graphical Interface instead of the Cloud Foundry tool (cf).